hunteke/temoa/docs/source/Documentation.rst

 :eq:`ProcessBalance`, which in essence, guarantees the conservation of energy for each process.

-The Activity variable is defined as the sum over all inputs and outpus of a process in a given time slice (see equation :eq:`Activity`).
+The Activity variable is defined as the sum over all inputs and outputs of a process in a given time slice (see equation :eq:`Activity`).
 At this time, one potential "gotcha" is that for a process with multiple inputs or outputs, there is no attempt to reconcile energy units: Temoa assumes all inputs are